An in-depth breakdown of the importance and usage of app animations including the latest tools fit for prototyping app design with industry examples.

 Mobile app animations in app design don’t just make up the app decor but a key functional element that dictates the app’s usability and desirability.
 These offer app designers, a great opportunity to express the brand’s originality to its consumers, increase usability and user interaction, save screen space, and offer clear feedback to the users.

 However, animations for mobile apps also cost more loading time and can constitute distractions, if not used appropriately.
-That’s why in this article, we’re breaking down the know-how of mobile app animation, including the importance of animation in app design, how to use animations, the many types of animation, and the best animation tools for mobile UI animations.
+That’s why in this article, we’re breaking down the know-how of mobile app animation, including the importance of animation in app design, how to use animations, the many types of animation, and the best animation apps and tools for mobile UI animations.

 Used at every step of the way in user-journey, mobile app animations are the motion elements that app designers use to offer smooth in-app interactions, enhance app usability, navigate users through interface elements and show page hierarchy.